vuejs/vuepress/docs/default-theme-config/README.md

 }
 ```

-The item in `themeConfig.nav` could also be a dropdown menu:
+Those links can also be dropdown menus, add nested items via `items`:

 ```js
 module.exports = {